WordGirl

 WordGirl is an American animated superhero children's television series produced by the Soup2Nuts animation unit of Scholastic Entertainment for PBS Kids.
-The series began as a series of shorts entitled The Amazing Colossal Adventures of WordGirl that premiered on PBS Kids Go! on November 10, 2006, usually shown at the end of Maya & Miguel; the segment was then spun off into a new thirty-minute episodic series that premiered on September 3, 2007 to August 7, 2015 on most PBS member stations.
-The series of shorts consisted of thirty episodes, with 128 episodes in the full half-hour series and a film.
+The series began as a series of shorts entitled The Amazing Colossal Adventures of WordGirl that premiered on PBS Kids Go! on November 10, 2006, usually shown at the end of Maya & Miguel; the segment was then spun off into a thirty-minute episodic series that aired from September 3, 2007, to August 7, 2015.
+The series of shorts consisted of thirty episodes, with 128 episodes and a special in the full half-hour series.
 WordGirl creator Dorothea Gillim felt that most children's animation "underestimated [children's] sense of humor" and hoped to create a more intellectual show for young audiences.

 By June 2014, many PBS stations had stopped airing WordGirl, opting to air more popular series throughout the summer.
 However, new episodes continued to air on select stations, with streaming options on the PBS Kids website and video app.
 The series ended with the two-part episode "Rhyme and Reason", which was released on August 7, 2015.

-The show was created for children ages 4–9.
+The show was created for children ages 4–9 years old.
 By 2022, the show had gained a cult following through social media.

 Premise

-The series follows WordGirl, a 10-year-old girl with superpowers whose secret identity is Becky Botsford, a student.
-WordGirl was born on the fictional planet Lexicon (also a term referring to the vocabulary of a language or to a dictionary), but was sent away after sneaking onto a spaceship and sleeping there.
-Becky's pet chimpanzee and sidekick, Captain Huggy Face, who was a pilot in the Lexicon Air Force, piloted the ship, but lost control when WordGirl awoke, and crash-landed on Earth (more specifically in Fair City), a planet that affords WordGirl her superpowers, including flight and super strength.
+The series follows WordGirl, a 10-year-old girl with superpowers whose secret identity is Becky Botsford, a typical 5th grade student.
+WordGirl was born on the fictional planet Lexicon (referencing the term referring to the vocabulary of a language), a planet that affords WordGirl her superpowers, including flight and super strength.
+As an infant, Becky snuck on to a spaceship piloted by her future pet chimpanzee and sidekick, Captain Huggy Face.
+Huggy Face, who was a pilot in the Lexicon Air Force, was flying the ship but lost control when the child WordGirl awoke and startled him, causing a crash-landing on Earth, more specifically in Fair City.
+WordGirl uses her superpowers to protect her adoptive home, using her downed spacecraft as a secret base of operations.